Korea, Republic of

 The term 'permanent establishment' is defined as any fixed place of business in Korea where the business of a foreign entity is wholly or partly carried on.

-• Its employee(s) provides services in Korea for more than six months within 12 consecutive months.
+- The place where the employee(s) of the foreign entity provides services in Korea for more than six months within 12 consecutive months.

-• Its employee(s) continuously or repeatedly renders similar services in Korea for two or more years, even if each service visit is for less than six months within 12 consecutive months.
+- The place where the employee(s) of the foreign entity continuously or repeatedly renders similar services in Korea for two or more years, even if each service is provided for less than six months within 12 consecutive months.

-Exceptions to a PE in Korea for a non-resident corporation are limited to specific fixed places of business used only for preparatory or auxiliary nature, and such fixed places include purchasing or storage of goods, advertising, publicity, collecting or furnishing of information, etc. Even though the specific place is where activities of preparatory or auxiliary nature are performed, it could be regarded as a PE in one of the following cases:
+Exceptions to a PE in Korea for a non-resident corporation are limited to specific places of business used only for preparatory or auxiliary nature, and such fixed places include purchasing or storage of goods not for sale, advertising, publicity, collecting or furnishing of information, etc. Even though the specific place where activities of preparatory or auxiliary nature are performed, it could be regarded as a PE in one of the following cases:

-• A foreign entity or its foreign related party has a Korea PE at the same place where the specific place exists or at a different place in Korea and the activities performed via the PE and the specific place are complementary to each other.
+- A foreign entity or its foreign related party has a Korean PE at the same place as the specific place used for preparatory or auxiliary activities or at a different place in Korea, and the activities performed through the PE and the specific place are complementary to each other.